searsandrew/pbta-manager/README.md

 **Features**
 * User Permissions, with User assignment controls.
 * Homepage/Landing page.
-* Ability to add any PBTA module
+* Ability to add any Powered By The Apocalypse module
 * Create campaigns, add players, a
 * Auditing tools to keep track of changes.
 * Multi-lingual support.